2015 Australian Grand Prix

 Mercedes driver Nico Rosberg was the defending race winner.
 His team-mate, Lewis Hamilton started the race from pole, his fourth at the circuit and a record for the venue.
 Hamilton led home Rosberg in a Mercedes 1–2 finish, with Ferrari's Sebastian Vettel completing the podium in his first start with the team.
-This race also featured the debuts of future two-time world champion Max Verstappen, and future race winner Carlos Sainz, both driving for Toro Rosso.
+This race also featured the debuts of future four-time world champion Max Verstappen, and future race winner Carlos Sainz, both driving for Toro Rosso.
 In the process, Verstappen set the record for the youngest-ever debut in Formula One at 17 years and 166 days old.

 Background

+The 2015 Australian Grand Prix took place at the 5.303 km Albert Park Circuit in Albert Park, Melbourne, Victoria on 15 March 2015; it was the first round in the 2015 Formula One World Championship and the 20th World Championship Australian Grand Prix to be held at the circuit.